zlib-ng/minizip-ng/README.md

 + Requires [Brian Gladman's](https://github.com/BrianGladman/aes) AES library

 When zipping with a password it will always use AES 256-bit encryption.
 When unzipping it will use AES decryption only if necessary.
-Does not support central directory or local file header encryption since nobody outside of PKWARE supports it.
+Does not support central directory or local file header encryption since it is not supported outside of PKZIP.
+For a more secure method it is best to just encrypt the zip post-process.

 ### Platforms